danmarksmiljoeportal/lagvaelgeren/README.md

 As an alternative to accessing the DKS service directly a JavaScript/TypeScript API has been developed and packaged as an npm package.
 It is the same logic that has been used to implement LV and DB.
 This package also has API documentation which can be [here](https://b1109udvlagvaelgersto.blob.core.windows.net/demo/doc/api/index.html).
 -->

-# lagvaelger-client-ui

-This is a Vue component for reuse in dependent projects.

-## Development

-If you want to use this package as a local dependency, you can run `npm link` then `npm link @dmp/lagvaelger-client-ui` in the dependent project.

-However, note that it is the built modules that are depended on so you must run `npm run build` for changes to be effective.

 ## Implementation documentation